OWASP/www-policy/operational/chapter-handbook-existing.md

 ### Additional Expense Policies

-A chapter is free to adopt any additional procedure for authorizing expenses as long as it is also authorized by the treasurer (or leader) and documented on the wiki with all other chapter specific policies.
+A chapter is free to adopt any additional procedure for authorizing expenses as long as it is also authorized by the treasurer (or leader) and documented on the website with all other chapter specific policies.
 The treasurer (or leader) must, in addition to any bookkeeping required by local authorities, keep a list of expenses made.
-This list should be made public on the wiki with the budget.
+This list should be made public on the website with the budget.

 ### Reimbursement Process